 On the bright side, old house borers do not pose any known threats to humans, but that is it as far as the good news goes.
 This insect can do extensive damage to the structure of a building in a short period of time.
 Since the eggs are laid in cracks and crevices, you won’t likely know you have a problem until they hatch and start eating away at your property.
 These insects can bore holes 6-10 millimeters in diameter.

 Does Aiken treat old house borers?

 We can get rid of this pest for you for sure!
-Old house borers are not an insect you want to try to eliminate on your own.
-Pesticides can be dangerous and they don’t always work.
+Old house borers are not an insect that you want to try to eliminate on your own.
+Pesticides can be dangerous and they don’t always work effectively.
 For more information on how to effectively control and prevent this pest give the professionals at Aiken a call today!
 We can walk you through our home pest control programs and help you with any pest situation you may be facing!